sunny-0x42/bazaar/README.md

 Fixed-price **NFT marketplace and collection launchpad** on [gno.land](https://gno.land).
 Launch a drop, mint in GNOT, then list and buy on the secondary book.

-This is not a DEX, not gnomi.fun, and not the Gnomies collection.

 **Pearl testnet.** Coins have no market value.
 Nothing here is investment advice.